Oct. 3 (UPI) -- More devastating injuries pave the way for the best players to add and drop for Week 5 of the fantasy football season.

-Here are my top players to add and top players to drop for Week 5.
+Here are my top players to add and top players to drop heading into Week 5.